openbmc/openbmc/poky/documentation/brief-yoctoprojectqs/index.rst

       This is relevant only when your network and the server that you use can download these artifacts faster than you would be able to build them.

-      To use such mirrors, uncomment the below lines in your ``local.conf`` file in the :term:`Build Directory`::
+      To use such mirrors, uncomment the below lines in your ``conf/local.conf`` file in the :term:`Build Directory`::

          BB_SIGNATURE_HANDLER = "OEEquivHash"